500 Gifts and Grants

 c.
 Gifts with Benefits to Donors.
 Donors must be advised of the fair market value amount of any benefit given to a donor in connection with a gift.
 A donor may receive a benefit when the donor buys a ticket to a University fundraising event (such as an auction, benefit dinner, raffle or other charity game, for example), or when the donor buys a membership in a University organization (such as membership to an intercollegiate athletic booster club, for example).
 The benefit is something of value that the donor receives in exchange for buying the ticket or the membership (such as a meal, entertainment, a theatrical performance, a sporting event, goods or services, or benefits associated with a level of membership, for example).

-Because Development, Alumni and Community Engagement has the primary responsibility for University philanthropy, all components of the University and university community must consult with and gain approval from the Division of Development, Alumni and Community Engagement in determining and stating the fair market value of any benefit given to a donor in connection with a gift.
+Because Development and Alumni Relations has the primary responsibility for University philanthropy, all components of the University and university community must consult with and gain approval from the Division of Development and Alumni Relations in determining and stating the fair market value of any benefit given to a donor in connection with a gift.

 Whenever a donor will receive a benefit in connection with a gift, all invitations, reply cards, tickets, letters, acknowledgements and other printed materials produced by the respective component of the University must clearly state the fair market value amount of the benefit to the donor, without exception.
 No printed materials may state that the face value of the ticket or membership, for example, is equal to the amount of the donor's gift or fully tax deductible, rather, the printed materials must indicate the fair market value of the benefit received by the donor.
 The donor receives a benefit even if the donor does not attend the event or use the ticket, or does not exercise their membership rights.

-2. Development, Alumni and Community Engagement Division.
-All gifts must be processed through the Division of Development, Alumni and Community Engagement.
-The Division of Development, Alumni and Community Engagement must consult with other University experts as provided in this policy and when otherwise appropriate.
-The Division of Development, Alumni and Community Engagement is primarily responsible for all University gift solicitation and acceptance processes, including without limitation:
+2. Development and Alumni Relations Division.
+All gifts must be processed through the Division of Development and Alumni Relations.
+The Division of Development and Alumni Relations must consult with other University experts as provided in this policy and when otherwise appropriate.
+The Division of Development and Alumni Relations is primarily responsible for all University gift solicitation and acceptance processes, including without limitation:

 a.
 Recordkeeping.
-Accurate records regarding gifts of every kind, nature and description will be maintained by the Division of Development, Alumni and Community Engagement, including without limitation:
+Accurate records regarding gifts of every kind, nature and description will be maintained by the Division of Development and Alumni Relations, including without limitation:

 i.
 Personally identifiable information provided by or otherwise obtained about actual and prospective donors (Donor Records).